githedgehog/docs/docs/release-notes/index.md

     * VPC peering is performed via ACLs with no fine-grained control.

 * NAT
     * DNAT + SNAT are supported per VPC.
-SNAT and DNAT can’t be enabled per VPC simultaneously.
+SNAT and DNAT can't be enabled per VPC simultaneously.

 * Hardware support:
     * Please see the supported hardware list.